 The UK’s secondary parliamentiary body, the House of Lords, held a debate on a question tabled by activist and Labour peer Baroness Kinnock about the Rohingya, and the UK government’s response to their current plight.
 Four baronesses, three lords and one bishop made knowledgeable and compassionate speeches.

 UK government minister Baroness Goldie replied in the same vein, saying that UK ministers have raised this issue in parliament and in direct discussions with the Myanmar government.
 She said that the UK government is deeply concerned about the recent military action and the lack of humanitarian access

-The UK didn’t find Mint Swe’s commission of investigation (see above) credible, and has expressed its concerns to the UN security council.
+She said that the government didn’t find Mint Swe’s commission of investigation (see above) credible, and has expressed its concerns to the UN security council.
 Goldie ended by saying that the UK government is wary of doing anything which might impede Myanmar’s legitimate democratic development.

 That’s not good enough.
 As elsewhere, the UK bears considerable historical colonial responsibility for the mess left behind.
 It should be clear by now that the diplomatic approach has failed.
 The junta-heavy Myanmar government is no democracy.
 The UK government is defending a dictatorship that’s wearing Suu Kyi like window dressing.
 They should should be defending the Rohingya.

 The Bangladeshi goverment showed great compassion for its opressed Muslim neighbours by planning to forcibly relocate the recently arrived Rohingya refugees to an even more squalid site.
 A push to attract tourists was the reason for the move, which had the backing of controversial prime minister Hasina Wazed.